Kevingtxz/CMS-Django/README.md

-# Django-API
+# CMS Django Fullstack

-A customer relationship management project that I build with Python with Django, Html, Css and Bootstrap.
-This is a MVT project with some data relationship(many to many, many to one, one to one) that can show my Python with Django Skills to work as developer.
+A customer relationship management project that I build with Python, Django, Html, Css and Bootstrap.
+This is a MVT project with some data relationship(many to many, many to one, one to one).

 # What have I learned?